JonSnowbd/Ash/docs/installation/gitmodule.md

 - [Dotnet Core SDK](https://dotnet.microsoft.com/download)
 - Any text editor of your choice.

-This tutorial will show you how to make your own .Net Core 3.1 Monogame game with Nez.
+This tutorial will show you how to make your own .Net Core 3.1 Monogame game with Ash.

 ?> For this document, anywhere you see `GAME` you should substitute with your games name.